rgibert/rgibert.github.io/_docs/rpi-env-monitor.md

 - Connect Grafana to Prometheus.
 ![Grafana](/assets/img/rpi/humidity/05-grafana.png)

-### Notes
+## Notes

-- Residule heat from the circuit board may increase the readings from the DHT22, you man need to calibrate the temperature with an known accurate thermometer and add an offset to the exporter.
+- Residual heat from the circuit board may increase the readings from the DHT22, you man need to calibrate the temperature with an known accurate thermometer and add an offset to the exporter.